TheFriendlyCoder/pyjen/docs/contrib_guide.rst

 equally addressable by the associated PyJen interface without further customization by the plugin author.
-For example, to add support for a new type of 'builder', simply write your plugin class as described above and it will automatically be accessible from the :py:meth:`~.pyjen.job.Job.builders` property.
+For example, to add support for a new type of 'builder', simply write your plugin class as described above and it will automatically be accessible from the :py:meth:`~.pyjen.plugins.freestylejob.FreestyleJob.builders` property.

 This is accomplished by leveraging the metadata embedded in the Jenkins